 To ‘jump‘ to the destination system from your Originating IP through the Jump Server, just run the following command:

 $ ssh contabo

-The above command will first open an ssh connection to vps1 in the background effected by the ProxyCommand, and there after, start the ssh session to the target server contabo.
+The above command will first open an ssh connection to vps1 in the background affected by the ProxyCommand, and thereafter, start the ssh session to the target server contabo.

 For more information, see the ssh man page or refer to: OpenSSH/Cookbxook/Proxies and Jump Hosts.

 That’s all for now!
 In this article, we have demonstrated how to access a remote server via a jump host.
 Use the feedback form below to ask any questions or share your thoughts with us.